Zero Indirect Band Gap in Non-Hermitian Systems: Model Hamiltonian

-This signifies that the enhancement in the strength of non-Hermitian coupling, destabilizes the zero indirect band gap.
+The momentum–space dispersion, shown in Fig.~\ref{combined}(a)-(c), reveals the emergence of a zero indirect band gap.
+This feature persists across different values of the imaginary components of $\beta_{1}$ and $\beta_{2}$, while keeping their real parts fixed at $ Re(\beta_{1}) = Re(\beta_{2}) = 1$.
+A horizontal red dashed line serves as a marker to indicate the presence of zero indirect band gap.
+From Fig.~\ref{combined}(d), it is evident that as the imaginary parts of $\beta_{1}$ and $\beta_{2}$ increase, the system undergoes a qualitative change in its band structure i.e., the zero indirect band gap gradually disappears, giving rise to a direct gap closure.\\ This signifies that the enhancement in the strength of non-Hermitian coupling, destabilizes the zero indirect band gap.
 The range of $Im(\beta_1) = Im(\beta_2)\equiv Im(\beta)$ for which the zero indirect band gap exist is presented in Fig.\ref{combined}(e) and is given by $-1.52<Im(\beta)<1.52$.
 The existence of this finite range demonstrates that the zero indirect bang gap is indeed robust.
 To further investigate this regime, we map out the parameter space in terms of the real components of $\beta_1$ and $\beta_2$.
 In the Fig.\ref{gen2}, we illustrate how a zero indirect band gap emerges within certain regions of the parameter space.
 This regime is analyzed for various values of $Im(\beta)$ indicating that it exists under the condition $Re(\beta_1) = Re(\beta_2)$.